SongZhizhai/EasyNOMP/README.md

 -------
 ## Updates
 _Updates marked with `*` are considered stable releases._
+* v1.1.3*
+   * Launched website!
+Be sure to check it out!
+   * Redesigned statistics tracking structure, removing redundency.
+   * Added more info to the account statistic page.
+   * Considered stable, though needs to be fully tested!
 * v1.1.2
    * Change charts once again, to ChartJS
    * Redesigned Pool/Worker stats pages